When lining up the dashboard blank for fixing, I decided to make sure the steering column shroud fit properly,

 This wasn't an issue and I could have left it...
-But I knew it was there; and as the two stalks and the ignition electrics block are contained within the shroud, it made sense to make sure everything was lined up and spot-on.
+But I knew it was there; and, as the two stalks and the ignition electrics block are contained within the shroud, it made sense to make sure everything was spot-on.

 The problem was.
 On the underside of the ignition key cylinder, just by the brass steering locking mechanism cover, there was some excess plastic and a protruding bolt-casting on the steering column that, in a previous life, supported something meaningful.
-However, these are not necessary for my build so I cut them off to make the shroud sit properly.
+However, these are not necessary for my build so I cut them off.

 Excess plastic and bolt-hole casting protrusion that needs removing

 Cast bolt-hole casting protrusion and excess plastic removed, and all is nice and flat now.